Cord Blood Banking

 Cord blood banking refers to the collection and storage of stem cells from a child’s umbilical cord.
 These adaptable cells treat a wide variety of diseases, and will automatically change into the type of cell most needed by the body.

-Your two main storage options for cord blood are:
+Your two main storage options for cord blood are the following:

 Medical staff members usually collect cord blood right after birth, but can also wait several minutes if the parents want to participate in delayed cord clamping.
 The clamping is done just like a normal procedure and is completely painless for both the mother and her baby.